Mathematically established chaos and forecast of statistics with recurrent patterns in Taylor-Couette flow: Minimal box computation for the Taylor-Couette system

-where $\mathbf{v}$ is the velocity field{, duly} shifted with the method of slices \citep{BuCvDaSi15,WaMeAy23} to remove the degeneracy induced by the {spatial} drift of the solutions, and $\mathbb{X}$ is the corresponding phase space.
-The bifurcation diagram shown in Fig.~\ref{fig:biffig}b records the torque{, on $\Sigma$,} of statistically steady states.
-Beyond the accumulation point of the cascade, $R_{\infty}$, the seemingly chaotic attractor forms banded structures in the bifurcation diagram that progressively widen and {successively} merge in pairs.
+where $\tilde{\mathbf{v}}$ is the velocity field $\mathbf{v}$, duly shifted with the method of slices \citep{WiCvAv13,WaMeAy23} to remove the degeneracy induced by the spatial drift of the solutions{, both in the axial and azimuthal directions}, and $\mathbb{X}$ is the corresponding phase space.
+The bifurcation diagram shown in figure~\ref{fig:ProblemSetup2}a records the torque, on $\Sigma$, of statistically steady states.
+Beyond the accumulation point of the cascade, $R_{\infty}$, the seemingly chaotic attractor forms banded structures in the bifurcation diagram that progressively widen and successively merge in pairs.

+Hereafter we will focus on $R_i=395.7816$.
+The energy and torque DNS signals occasionally produce nearly periodic timestamps at this value of the parameter (figure~\ref{fig:ProblemSetup1}c).
+States taken from selected pseudo-periodic lapses converge onto UPOs when fed to the PNK scheme.
+A phase map projection of one such UPO is shown in figure~\ref{fig:ProblemSetup2}b.
+The trajectory pierces three times the Poincar\'e section every period, hence our naming it P$_3$ (see figure~\ref{fig:ProblemSetup1}b for a snapshot of P$_3$ on $\Sigma$).